Consumer Medicine Information

 skin rash, itching

-sunburn following only a small exposure to the sun
+increased sensitivity to sunlight or sunburn following only a small exposure to the

 frequent urge to urinate, pain when urinating, cloudy or bloody urine (signs of cystitis)

 The above list includes the more serious side effects of your medicine, which may